What is the minimum amount required to establish a charitable fund at CCF? May grants be made to organizations outside of Cobb County?

 Do you offer charitable fund types that are not available through commercial charitable fund providers?

-Yes, in addition to donor-advised funds, we offer scholarship funds, designated funds, field of interest funds and unrestricted funds, all of which are eligible recipients of Qualified Charitable Distributions from IRAs, whereas donor-advised funds are not.
-It’s not uncommon for us to determine that one of these other types of funds are more consistent with your clients’ objectives than a donor-advised fund.
+Yes, in addition to donor-advised funds, we offer the following, all of which are eligible recipients of Qualified Charitable Distributions from IRAs, whereas donor-advised funds are not:

-If my client establishes at fund at Cobb Community Foundation, can I continue to manage their assets?
+If my client establishes a fund at Cobb Community Foundation, can I continue to manage their assets?

 What are the advantages of creating a Donor-Advised Fund (what we call “Giving Fund”) at Cobb Community Foundation over a private foundation?

-A fund with Cobb Community Foundation offers the advantages of a private foundation without most of the expense and hassle.
+A fund with CCF offers the advantages of a private foundation without most of the expense and hassle.
 As a public charity, we offer donors the maximum charitable tax deductions available, without the limitations imposed on charitable contributions to private foundations.
-Compare and contrast private foundations to Donor-Advised Funds here.

 Have more questions?
 Please contact Barbara Garner, Donor Services Manager at Barbara@cobbfoundation.org or 770-859-2359 and we will be glad to post them to this page.